Cybersnake223/Cybersnake223/README.md

 - 🐧 Linux enthusiast — daily driving **Arch + Hyprland**
 - 🎓 Currently in college, learning to code while staying (mostly) sane 😂
 - 🤖 Casual scripter
-- 🍚 Ricer for fun — if it doesn't look good, why does it exist
+- 🍚 Ricer for fun — if it doesn't look good, why does it exist?
 - 🎮 Esports enjoyer

 <br>